Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. class:: abstract

-   We present here the idea behind Papyri, a framework we are developing to provide a better documentation experience for the scientific ecosystem.
+   We present here the idea behind *Papyri*, a framework we are developing to provide a better documentation experience for the scientific ecosystem.
 In particular, we wish to provide a documentation browser (from within Jupyter or other IDEs and Python editors) that gives a unified experience, cross library